Royal College of Science, Arts and Commerce

 Royal College is a part of the Royal Society, which was founded on 28 December 1966 by Prof. Asgar E. Lakdawala.
-It has minority quota for Muslim students.
-The college offers undergraduate courses in Arts, Science, Commerce and Management Studies.
-It also offers masters in advanced accountancy (Mcom).
+It has a minority quota for Muslim students.
+The college offers undergraduate courses in Arts, Science, Commerce, and Management Studies.
+It also offers masters in advanced accountancy (MCom).

 Parwaaz - The Royal Flight - Annual Magazine of the College

-Parwaaz is the annual college magazine, efforts towards publication of which mainly come from the English Literary Association.
-The magazine includes prize-winning articles in English, Hindi and Urdu languages by students from the competitions that are held within that year.
-It also includes a record of all faculties, students and their academic performance, results of GyanManthan, and the last page describes the 'Best Outgoing Student of the Year'.
-Prof. A. E. Lakdawala heads the Editorial committee of the magazine which consists of faculty members from each literary club and students with excellent performance and contribution towards these clubs.
+Parwaaz is the annual college magazine, the efforts towards publication of which mainly come from the English Literary Association.
+The magazine includes prize-winning articles in English, Hindi, and Urdu languages by students from the competitions that are held within that year.
+It also includes a record of all faculties, students and their academic performance, results of the GyanManthan, and the last page describes the 'Best Outgoing Student of the Year'.
+Prof. A. E. Lakdawala heads the editorial committee of the magazine, which consists of faculty members from each literary club and students with excellent performance and contribution towards these clubs.